bmwcarit/joynr/wiki/Home.md

 * For example, using joynr:

  * Web Sockets may be used between devices
- * HTTP Long Polling may be used to the backend
+ * MQTT or HTTP Long Polling may be used to the backend

 * Since joynr is transport middleware agnostic, operations may swap out middleware implementations and infrastructure without requiring application rewrites.
 For example, a joynr network could replace HTTP Long Polling with Web Sockets without requiring the applications using joynr to be modified or even recompiled.